jfoote/watchme/README.md

 Description
 -----------
-watchme.py is a Python script that polls to collect information about the active window in your window manager.
-It only works on Windows.
-The script can be controlled  via a the task icon it adds the system tray after it is launched.
+watchme.py is a Python script for MS Windows that polls to collect information about the active window.
+The script can be controlled via a the task tray interface it adds the system tray after it is launched.
 In addition to tracking window information, it also includes some basic data analysis capabilities.

 WARNING!